 When your baby or toddler is waking frequently at night, the first question you probably ask yourself is, “Why?!?”
 Countless parents contact the Baby Sleep Site and ask that very question: “Why is my baby (or toddler) waking up all the time?!”
 Dear readers, we wish SO MUCH that we had an easy answer to that one.
 Unfortunately, as with so many things related to your baby or toddler, nighttime waking isn’t exactly straightforward.
 Sleep Associations and Hunger: Two Common Causes of

-The Baby Sleep Site® is dedicated to helping your baby sleep better, of course, but there are a few times it is a good strategy to wake your baby.
+The Baby Sleep Site® is dedicated to helping your baby sleep better - of course - but there are a few times it is a good strategy to wake your baby.
 I know it might feel crazy to wake your baby when you are working so hard on helping him sleep better, but in some cases, not waking your baby can actually lead to other sleep problems.
-There are probably several times you should wake your baby such as going on vacation and you have an early flight, but here are 4 times waking your
+Here are 5 times waking your baby can help with sleep problems: 1.
+Wake for Safety - Ensure Safety First!
+As much as we want our babies to sleep, if your

 Two of my neighbors and my best friend all had babies within just a couple of weeks of each other less than 8 weeks ago.
 All of them have commented on the sleep deprivation that goes along with having a newborn and one asked me when my babies started sleeping through the night.
 First, I always need to ask what that means to someone because, for some, they mean to have a baby sleep through the night, including feedings, and others mean sleep straight through 10-12 hours, with no feedings.